jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   during module insertion.
   This is the one place where a goto is acceptable.

+1. You are writing a program to interface the PCIe bus and you have two design alternatives.
+The first transfers the data to a shared buffer in memory.
+The second uses a file and data is read in from a file handle.
+The fastest solution is the preferred one.
+Which do you choose?

+  "Premature optimization is the root of all evil." - Donald Knuth

+  Without profiling the program it is unknown whether either of these choices would make any difference.
+The bottle neck might be somewhere else entirely in which case this optimization would be a waste to time.

+  Programs should be written to maximize maintainability first.
+  Then, only after profiling the code, should optimization be performed.

 # Questions For Others, General

 1. What surprised you the most about working here that you did